KevinMarquette/kevinmarquette.github.io/_posts/2018-01-28-Powershell-windows-defender-peasceto-powershell.md

 PowerShell 5.1 should have the 1.0.0.1 version of both of these modules.
 So you should have a old version of the module to import.

 PowerShell Core ships with the newer module and is [not as easy to repair](https://github.com/PowerShell/PowerShell/issues/6056).

+## Indications that you are in a bad state

+These are the error messages you get when in this bad state.
+If you call `Install-Module` or `Find-Module` you should see something like this:

+    find-module : The 'find-module' command was found in the module 'PowerShellGet', but the module could not be loaded.
+For more information, run 'Import-Module PowerShellGet'.

+    install-module : The 'install-module' command was found in the module 'PowerShellGet', but the module could not be loaded.
+For more information, run 'Import-Module PowerShellGet'.

+If you try and import the `PowerShellGet` module, then you will see this error message:

+    PS:> Import-Module PowerShellGet

+    import-module : The required module 'PackageManagement' is not loaded.
+Load the module or remove the module from 'RequiredModules' in the file 'C:\Program Files\WindowsPowerShell\Modules\powershellget\1.6.0\powershellget.psd1'.